ChameleonCloud/docs/source/technical/images/gui_management.rst

    The Images page

-.. note:: The Chameleon logo next to an image's name indicates that this image is an appliance supported by the Chameleon project, and is part of the Appliance Catalog.
+.. note:: The Chameleon logo next to an image's name indicates that this image is an appliance supported by the Chameleon project.
+Chameleon-supported appliances can be found on `Trovi <https://www.chameleoncloud.org/experiment/share/>`_ by filtering for the **appliance** tag.

-.. tip:: Select *Details* from the dropdown menu to the right of any Chameleon supported appliance to view the relevant entry from the `Chameleon Appliance Catalog <https://www.chameleoncloud.org/appliances/>`_.

 .. note:: Images at each site are stored independently.
 An Image made at |CHI@TACC| **will not** be available at |CHI@UC| (or vice versa) unless transferred manually.